PixelArena: A benchmark for Pixel-Precision Visual Intelligence

+We use the COCO~\cite{coco-dataset} and CelebAMask-HQ~\cite{CelebAMask-HQ} datasets as examples.
+As these datasets contain thousands of images and \glspl{omm} are computationally demanding, we randomly sampled 150 images and their corresponding masks from each dataset.
+With sufficient resources, we can conduct experiments on the entire datasets in the future.

-For the CelebAMask-HQ~\cite{CelebAMask-HQ} dataset, we randomly sampled 150 images and their corresponding masks.
-As the reference masks are $512\times512$, while the selected \glspl{mllm}~\cite{gemini25flashimage, gemini3proimage, gpt4o, unimoe2,emu35} natively support image generation with resolutions larger than $512\times512$ (\eg, $720\times720$ and $1024\times1024$), we upsampled the reference masks using nearest neighbors to $1024\times1024$.
-We also upsampled the generated masks using nearest neighbors to $1024\times1024$.
+For the CelebAMask-HQ~\cite{CelebAMask-HQ} dataset, we first perform random sampling to obtain a small subset.
+As the reference masks are $512\times512$, while the selected \glspl{omm}~\cite{gemini25flashimage,gemini3proimage,gpt4o,unimoe2,emu35} natively support image generation with resolutions larger than $512\times512$ (\eg, $720\times720$ and $1024\times1024$), we upsample the reference masks using nearest neighbors to $1024\times1024$.
+We also upsample the generated masks using nearest neighbors to $1024\times1024$.

-For the COCO~\cite{coco-dataset} dataset, we randomly sampled 150 images and their corresponding masks from its panoptic segmentation dataset.
-We convert the panoptic masks into semantic segmentation masks using its official toolkit\footnote{https://github.com/cocodataset/panopticapi}.
-As the resolutions of the images and masks in the dataset are not fixed, we center-crop them based on the shortest dimensions to obtain square ones.
+For the COCO~\cite{coco-dataset} dataset, we perform the same sampling process on its panoptic segmentation dataset.
+We convert the panoptic masks into \gls{ss} masks using its official toolkit\footnote{https://github.com/cocodataset/panopticapi}.
+As the resolutions of the images and reference masks in the dataset are not fixed, we center-crop them based on the shortest dimension to obtain square ones.
 Similarly, we upsample the reference masks and generated masks to $1024\times1024$ using nearest neighbors.
+We evaluate the metrics (\ie, F1 Score, mIoU, and Dice) using the processed reference masks and predicted masks generated from the processed images, ensuring the fairness of the evaluation.

-In the following sections, we refer these two subsets as the \celeb{} and \coco{} datasets, respectively.
-Unless specified otherwise, we evaluate the metrics (\ie, F1 Score, mIoU, and Dice) with upsampled masks.
+In the following sections, we refer to these two subsets as the \celeb{} and \coco{} datasets, respectively.
+We use three metrics (\ie, F1 Score, mIoU, and Dice) to evaluate the performance of the selected \glspl{omm} on the two datasets.